buchserge/social_network_final/README.md

 + Roles User and Admin
 + Creating and deleting users
 + Following/Unfollowing users
-+ Chat functionality: writing and receiving messages from your friends(WebSockets)
 + Editing user profile
 + Pagination
 + Searching for friends